17 Best Home Office Setup Ideas for 2023 (+ Productivity Hacks)

 With most of our work done in collaboration with others online, a fast and reliable internet is essential in completing the home office concept.
 If the nature of your job is handling different types of calls using a voice-over-internet-protocol (VoIP) system, it’s even more important to ensure you have high-speed internet.

-The best VoIP service providers for home offices, namely Ooma, Nextiva, and Phone.com, feature free speed test tools on their websites that tell you if your internet meets VoIP network requirements.
+The best VoIP service providers for home offices, namely Ooma, Nextiva, and Phone.com, feature free speed test tools on their websites, which tell you if your internet meets VoIP network requirements.
 Upgrade your internet subscription, if necessary.

-Test your internet connection and see if your network is able to accommodate VoIP services.
+Test your internet connection and see if your network can accommodate VoIP services.
 (Source: Ooma)

 To further ensure an excellent connection, reconsider the placement of the router.
 If your home office is far from the router and blocked by walls, there’s a good chance that you’ll experience internet problems.
-One more option for improving internet speed is to use Wi-Fi extenders or repeaters, especially when your office is in a dead zone.
+If you cannot rearrange the router, one way to improve internet speed is to use Wi-Fi extenders or repeaters.
+This is especially beneficial when your office is in a dead zone.

 The best home office setup prioritizes a height-adjustable desk that promotes efficiency and comfort.
 Sitting for long periods contribute to health issues, including high blood pressure, obesity, and cardiovascular disease.
 With a height-adjustable desk, you get to take regular breaks from sitting.